-Advisory role to legal services, on request, in respect of miscellaneous licenses.
+The service provides an advisory role to legal services, on request, in respect of miscellaneous licenses.

 Information on the full range of Building Standards & Public Safety services is available on the Council website using the link provided and includes information on how to make a building warrant application, contact our staff and report dangerous buildings.